nuagenetworks/nuage-metroae/Documentation/AWS.md

 NSGv | Access | Data

 ## 4. Setup Bare Metal Host (for VSC Only)
 Deploying VSC as a standard AWS component is not supported.
 Because it relies on the VxWorks operating system, the VSC image cannot be converted to an AMI.
 Instead, you can run VSC as a KVM instance within an AWS bare-metal server.
-The AWS bare-metal server does not support bridge interfaces, PCI passthrough, or macvtap.
-Use the routed network option to make connections.
-The routed networks must be defined in libvirt on the host.
-Multiple addresses can be supported on a single bare-metal interface by adding secondary IP addresses via the EC2 console and using SNAT and DNAT iptables rules.
 Follow the steps below to setup the bare-metal host.
 #### 1. Install a Linux AMI on the server.
 #### 2. Install the libvirt KVM libraries on the server.
 #### 3. Start the libvirtd daemon.
 #### 4. Setup network connectivity to the VSC.
+The AWS bare-metal server does not support bridge interfaces, PCI passthrough, or macvtap.
+To make connections use the routed network option.
+The routed networks must be defined in libvirt on the host.
+Multiple addresses can be supported on a single bare-metal interface by adding secondary IP addresses via the EC2 console and using SNAT and DNAT iptables rules.

 ## 5. Configure Components
 Configuring components for AWS is similar to configuring for other server types.
 See [CUSTOMIZE.md](CUSTOMIZE.md) for details on standard deployments.
 The configuration files for AWS deployments require a few additional specifications.